 A pre-conception vitamin tablet should be taken daily if your diet is deficient in vitamins and minerals.
 For women, supplements such as Pregnacare Conception or Seven Seas Trying For A Baby vitamins are ideal.
 For men, Wellman Conception is the perfect daily pre-conception vitamin.

+Exercise is an important consideration when planning a pregnancy.
 Being in good physical condition before becoming pregnant will help keep your energy levels up during your pregnancy and will help you avoid gaining too much weight.
-Exercise during pregnancy will help improve your muscle tone and posture, which can help make pregnancy, labor, and delivery easier.
+Exercise during pregnancy will help improve your muscle tone and posture, which can help make pregnancy, labour, and delivery easier.

 Just be careful not to overdo it, though.
 Early in your pregnancy, you may be more tired.
 Toward the end of your pregnancy, your body starts producing hormones that prepare your body for delivery.
 These hormones cause your ligaments to loosen and you may be more vulnerable to pulled muscles.